evilrobot-01/HoneyComb/README.md

     fdisk /dev/sdX

 Type o to purge any partitions, then p to check that they have been cleared.
-To create the boot partition, type n for a new partition, p for primary, 1 for first partition, enter to accept default first sector and then +100M for last.
+To create the boot partition, type n for a new partition, p for primary, 1 for first partition, enter to accept default first sector and then +260M for last.
 Then type t and then c to set the partition as W95 FAT32 (LBA).

-    o   p   n   p   1   ENTER   +100M t   c
+    o   p   n   p   1   ENTER   +260M t   c

 To create the root partition, type n for a new partition, p for primary, 2 for second partition, enter to accept default first sector and enter again for last.

-    n   p   p   2   ENTER   ENTER
+    n   p   2   ENTER   ENTER

 Finally write the changes and exit by pressing w.